• A Treasury of Christian Literature

 Class Size: Limit of 30

-Book: The Release of the Spirit by Watchman Nee
+Book: The Crises of the Christ by G. Campbell Morgan

 Each student is expected to obtain a copy of the book before the first class.
-It is available free as a PDF file for reading online or to download HERE, or through Amazon in Kindle and paperback HERE.
+It is available from Amazon in paperback form HERE, or in Kindle form HERE.

 Discussion Schedule (Week by Week):